arthurBricq/crafty/README.md

         - cubes that are not touching the air

 - Client must be able to edit the map
-    - Show the currently selected block
+    - Show the currently selected block (done)
     - Deletion of cubes
     - Addition of cubes